 Making the database buffer cache persistent leads to a few changes to the database.
 These changes are the same as those needed by a database using a steal policy [Haerder83].
 The steal policy allows dirty buffers to be written back to disk (that is, made persistent) at any time.
 In particular, buffers may be made persistent before the transaction commits.
-This policy requires an undo log so the original values may be restored if the transaction aborts.
+This policy requires an undo log, so that the original values may be restored if the transaction aborts.
 Persistent database buffer caches require an undo log for the same reason, because all updates to the buffer cache are instantly persistent, just as if they had been stolen immediately.
+We implement the undo log in Postgres using shadow pages [Gray81].
+When the system wants to write to database buffer cache, it first copies the contents to a shadow page and points the database buffer header to the shadow page.
+When the transaction is ready to commit later, it atomically points the database buffer cache header to the original buffer.
+Recovering from system crashes is done automatically, as the buffer header will be pointing to the before-image of the buffer data.